 Tickets to El Charco del Ingenio costs 50 pesos for adults.
 Kids are free.
 The garden is open every day from 9am to 5pm.

-One of our favorite things to do in San Miguel de Allende during our stay was to check out a Lucha Libre match.
+One of our favorite things to do in Mexico was to check out a Lucha Libre match.
 Lucha Libre is Mexican style pro-wrestling.
 The wrestlers are known for wearing masks, which hide their true identity.

 Like American pro-wrestling, the matches are full of theatrics and acrobatics.
 Wrestlers jump across the ring, and sometimes out into the audience.
 They throw each other in the air and onto the ground, and pretend to slam each other down.
 The crowd gets really into the spectacle, and even for foreigners like us, we enjoyed the entertainment.

 Lucha Libre matches are located at Salon Los Pinos, near the mall.
 The matches start at 7pm, and generally last for a few hours.
 Tickets to a Lucha Libre match cost 100 pesos for all ages.